oracle-cne/ocne/doc/experimental/kube-prometheus-stack.md

 ### Version: v0.0.1-draft

-The purpose of this document is describe how to migrate the Verrazzano kube-prometheus-stack (named prometheus-operator), to the catalog kube-prometheus-stack so that future upgrades can be done using the catalog.
+The purpose of this document is describe how to migrate the Verrazzano kube-prometheus-stack (named prometheus-operator) to the catalog kube-prometheus-stack.
+Once this is done, upgrades to kube-prometheus-stack can be done using the catalog.
 This migration preserves Prometheus metrics data and does not change any component versions.

-This migration is needed because Verrazzano installs the kube-prometheus-stack using a release named prometheus-operator.
+This migration is needed because Verrazzano installs the kube-prometheus-stack using a Helm release named prometheus-operator.
 As a result, all the related resources that use {RELEASE-NAME} in the Helm manifests will have the name prometheus-operator.
 Consequently, you cannot directly upgrade to the version of kube-prometheus-stack that exists in the catalog.

 In addition, the image section of the overrides file must be modified to use the correct images required by Oracle Cloud Native Environment.

+***NOTE***
+These instructions assume there are 2 Prometheus replicas.
+If the replica count is different, then adjust accordingly.

 The steps are summarized below:
 1. export the Helm user-provided overrides to an overrides file